-Lundbeck broadly follows the latest recommendations and a detailed report of Lundbeck's compliance with and deviations from the Danish Corporate Governance Recommendations can be found in Appendix 1.
+Lundbeck follows the latest recommendations in all material aspects and a detailed report of Lundbeck's compliance with and deviations from the Danish Corporate Governance Recommendations can be found in Appendix 1.

-2. Risk management
+2. Corporate risk management

 Close monitoring, a systematic risk assessment and the ability to respond to a changing environment are essential for an effective risk management process at Lundbeck.